tldr-pages/tldr/pages/linux/xclock.md

 `xclock -digital -strftime {{format}}`

-- Display a 24 hour digital clock with the hour, minute and second fields that updates every second:
+- Display a 24-hour digital clock with the hour, minute and second fields that updates every second:

 `xclock -digital -strftime '%H:%M:%S' -update 1`

-- Display a 12 hour digital clock with the hour and minute fields only:
+- Display a 12-hour digital clock with the hour and minute fields only:

 `xclock -digital -twelve -brief`